 Our Nutrition Staff keeps the kitchen organized, innovative, and full of high-quality, healthy meals for the children of Explorers Academy.
 They consult with a Registered Dietitian before creating each menu.
+Our kitchens will work to accommodate food allergies.
+Please talk with your Family Advocate during enrollment if your child has a known food allergy with documentation from a doctor.
+If your child develops an allergy during the year, your Family Advocate can work with you to get your child’s meals adjusted to accommodate the allergy.

-Our Nutrition Program encourages parents to eat with their child at breakfast and lunch.
+Our Nutrition Program encourages parents to eat with their children at breakfast and lunch.
 We also invite parents to monthly nutrition activities within the classroom.
 Engaging parents in the classroom provides support for teachers and models healthy eating for our students.

 Cooking Classes & Special Events